Freelance Historical Researcher

 Asides from historical research for all of my essays at university, I have also conducted a lot of independent research.
 I was the only undergraduate at Warwick to twice be awarded the Undergraduate Research Support Scholarship.
 I used this funding as an opportunity to firstly conduct historical research at The Vietnam Center and Archive at Texas Tech University.
 I explored the lives on Tunnel Rat soldiers during the Vietnam War.
 I used my second research grant to explore the evolving cultural and legal status of LSD in the 1960s.
 I visited archives across California to undertake research work for publication at an event later that year.

 Finally, I received a Santander Research Scholarship while at Oxford and flew to archives in America to explore the impact of the radical right on the presidential campaign of Barry Goldwater in 1964.
-Since graduating, I have also worked on extensively writing and researching for my forthcoming book: 'A History Lovers Travel Guide to Revolutionary Russia'.

 Previous Business Clients